Developing Parallel Tasks

-First, you’ll need to create a custom task that generates MD5 hashes of a configurable set of files.
+First, create a custom task that generates MD5 hashes of a configurable set of files.

 repositories {